Cinnamon Dulce Stout

 4. Carefully lift the grain sack out of the pot and place into a strainer/colander.
 Rinse the sack over the pot with 1 cup of hot water.
 Let drain.
 Do NOT squeeze the grain sack.
 Discard grain sack once drained.

-5. Place all both packets of Hallertau pellet hops into a hop sack tying it closed, then trim away excess material.
+5. Place the packet of Hallertau pellet hops into a hop sack tying it closed, then trim away excess material.

 6. Bring grain water to a low rolling boil, add in hop sack, and let boil for 10 minutes, then remove the pot from the heat.